52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Ignite has classic WordPress aesthetics with beautiful typography and a right sidebar that offers multiple ways for users to navigate your blog.

-Otography is an artistic and popular WordPress theme that’s optimized for SEO and highly responsive for viewing numerous images in maximum resolution.
+Otography is an artistic and popular WordPress theme optimized for SEO and highly responsive for viewing numerous images in maximum resolution.
 Otography is one of the best free WordPress themes for amateur photographers who care less about social sharing and more about generating business directly from viewers.

 For personal blogs, Otography is best for people who like to include a lot of featured images.